 Stop doing what is not working to set and hit your sales goals

 Perhaps stopping what isn’t working is the most difficult step in setting and hitting your sales goals.
 It is the biggest shift from your comfort zone.
 And because you know you are not insane, stop doing the same thing over and over again and expecting different results.
 For example, stop repeatedly saying, “I know he’ll buy.
 He’s just not ready.
 Let me write him a letter and post it.” (now, that email, in person, telephone and 23 other interactions in 2022 didn’t yield fruit).

 OK, I’ve stretched it but you catch the drift.
 If this is you, stop; just stop flogging a dead horse; disqualify sales leads instead.
 If you need help doing so (stopping a debilitating habit) ask for it.
 Your sales manager, colleague, mentor or wife can help you.
 Some bad sales habits can be junkie addictive and require intervention, so ask for help if you are struggling to wean yourself from them.

 Goals work if you do.
 Even in football.
 Setting and hitting sales goals works if you do.
 So.
 Get cracking.
 When you have identified all the foregoing, make them your focus of discussion with your sales manager in your one on one meetings; also, write them down take a snapshot and make it your smart phone wall paper and screen lock image.
 You need them constantly in your face to action them.
 Otherwise you’ll default to ‘factory settings’.

+Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
-Thank you.Views – 146
+Thank you.Views – 296